 (1) Assist with initiating services and accessing community supports.

-(2) Coordinate care across the various and multiple services and /or providers connected to the ISP, regardless of source of payment.
+(2) Coordinate care across the various and multiple services and /or providers connected to the PCP, regardless of source of payment.

-(3) Monitor the person to ensure that needs and preferences are being met and that the person receives services described in the ISP in type, scope, duration, and frequency.
-If results of routine monitoring activities necessitate updates to the ISP, this should be done within seven (7) days of said monitoring activity, with approval signatures from those who participated in ISP planning and development, with mandatory signatures of the person and the case manager.
+(3) Monitor the person to ensure that needs and preferences are being met and that the person receives services described in the PCP in type, scope, duration, and frequency.
+If results of routine monitoring activities necessitate updates to the PCP, this should be done within seven (7) days of said monitoring activity, with approval signatures from those who participated in PCP planning and development, with mandatory signatures of the person and the case manager.

-(4) Review and update the ISP at least every twelve months or when the person’s functional needs change, circumstances change, quality of life goals change, or at the person’s request.
+(4) Review and update the PCP at least every twelve months or when the person’s functional needs change, circumstances change, quality of life goals change, or at the person’s request.

 (a) The case manager must respond to personal requests for updates within forty-eight (48) hours, with completion of the update within seven (7) days.

-(b) The updated ISP must be done via face-to-face discussions with the person whose plan is being developed, other contributors chosen and invited by the person, and representatives of the person’s interdisciplinary team, as possible.
+(b) The updated PCP must be done via face-to-face discussions with the person whose plan is being developed, other contributors chosen and invited by the person, and representatives of the person’s interdisciplinary team, as possible.

-(c) The updated ISP must incorporate feedback of members of the person’s interdisciplinary team and other key individuals if and when they are unable to participate in face to face discussions inclusive of the person.
+(c) The updated PCP must incorporate feedback of members of the person’s interdisciplinary team and other key individuals if and when they are unable to participate in face to face discussions inclusive of the person.

-(d) The updated ISP must include approval signatures from those who participated in ISP planning and development, with mandatory signatures of the person and the case manager,
+(d) The updated PCP must include approval signatures from those who participated in PCPplanning and development, with mandatory signatures of the person and the case manager, and be shared with other EPD Waiver providers, with the permission of the beneficiary, to facilitate a beneficiary’s care coordination,

+(5) Ensure the person continues to meet the EPD-required Level of Care (LOC)

+1. Review the initial assessment at least every twelve months to determine if an individual has had a significant change in health status

+2. If the CM’s review reflects a change (i.e., improvement or worsening) in health status, the CM shall note changes, and shall request a LTCSS assessment by DHCF or its designee (via submission of a signed Prescription Order Form from the beneficiary’s physician or APRN)

+3. If there is no change in health status, the CM will attest that the individual continues to meet the EPD-required Level of Care.
+This attestation must be communicated to ESA as a part of the Medicaid recertification process.

-(5) Assist in obtaining required documents for the initiation of and on-going maintenance of services (e.g., securing physician orders, etc.), particularly at the time of required renewals and recertification.
+(6) Assist in obtaining required documents for the initiation of and on-going maintenance of services (e.g., securing physician orders, etc.), particularly at the time of required renewals and recertification.

 1. The application for recertification should be submitted 60 days prior to the Medicaid expiration date.

-2. CMs should begin working on the recertification no later than 90 days prior to the Medicaid expiration date, .
+2. CMs should begin working on the recertification package upon receipt of the recertification package by DHCF, or no later than 90 days prior to the Medicaid expiration date, whichever is earlier.

-(6) Ensure quality of care and service provision, including identification and resolution of problems with providers and services identified in the ISP.
+(7) Ensure quality of care and service provision, including identification and resolution of problems with providers and services identified in the PCP.

-(7) Provide supportive counseling to the person and family, as appropriate.
+(8) Provide supportive counseling to the person and family, as appropriate.